echoprotocol/echowiki/technologies/powr-echorand/overview.md

 In the case a node is not able to communicate with peers or stops receiving message broadcast, the node's internal state of the current round and step will only advance when the timer is triggered.

-Since the conclusion of the current round at the moment occurs only upon receiving a successful BBA message from peers, the node will continue executing the BBA steps in a loop until reaching the **μ** constant.
+Since the conclusion of the current round at the moment occurs only upon receiving a successful BBA message from peers, the node will continue executing the BBA steps in a loop until reaching the `μ` constant.
 As a result, an empty block will be generated.

 #### Network Restored

 Nodes that receive messages only from the middle of a consensus round, as a result of an interrupted network connection, will possess incomplete data about the context and progress of the round.
 As a consequence, they will reach either an _incorrect_ evaluation for the best block or vote for an _empty block_.

 In either case, the node will act as if it was a malicious node, passing incorrect information to the network.
-Consequently, the information coming from such nodes will be filtered by the **BBA** algorithm.
+Consequently, the information coming from such nodes will be filtered by the `BBA` algorithm.
 Once the node realizes that its view of the ledger is inconsistent with the rest of network, a reconciliation will occur automatically, when the rest of the network goes forwards in the process of generating new blocks.

 #### Incomplete Local Block Database

 The scenario occurs when the local database of the node is syncing or reconciling with the global distributed ledger.
 During this sync process, the node cannot participate in the consensus algorithm due to the fact that it lacks knowledge of the values:

-* $H\(B\_{r-1}\)$, the hash of the last created block
+* $$H(B_{r-1})$$, the hash of the last created block
-* $Q\_{r-1}$, the randomness seed of the last round of the algorithm
+* $$Q_{r-1}$$, the randomness seed of the last round of the algorithm

 The syncing node must determine the moment when its local database will be in sync with the rest of the network and begin the steps of the consensus algorithm at that time.

 #### Block Producer Influence on VRF

-Account balances formed as a result of the $r$ round will be used in the VRF only when assigning a set of producers and verifiers for the round $r + 2$.
-However, the randomness seed for the round $r + 2$ will be affected by the outcome of the round $r + 1$.
+Account balances formed as a result of the `r` round will be used in the VRF only when assigning a set of producers and verifiers for the round `r + 2`.
+However, the randomness seed for the round `r + 2` will be affected by the outcome of the round `r + 1`.

-So since the producer cannot predict the seed that will be received as a result of the round $r + 1$, he cannot predict how the choice of performers will be affected by manipulating account balances on the $r$ round.
+So since the producer cannot predict the seed that will be received as a result of the round `r + 1`, he cannot predict how the choice of performers will be affected by manipulating account balances on the `r` round.

 #### Insufficient Node Participation